Emsworth: Etymology

-It is popularly thought that Emsworth derived its name from the River Ems, this is not true, as before the 16th Century the stream was actually called the Bourne.
+It is popularly thought that Emsworth derived its name from the River Ems, but this is not true; before the 16th century the stream was actually called the Bourne.
 The river was renamed by the 16th century chronicler Raphael Holinshed:

+Holinshed writes that the Emille flows in to the sea at Emilswort or Emmesworth.
+Therefore, it appears that the river was named after Emsworth and not the other way round.

 History

 Pre-Roman

 In prehistoric and early historical times the River Ems was tidal as far as Westbourne and the Westbrook creek reached to Victoria Road, leaving Emsworth almost isolated at high tide.
 A coastal route developed that led from Hayling Island through Havant and Rowlands Castle to the Downs.
 A part of the coastal route followed the Portsdown ridgeway and from Chichester to Belmont Hill in Bedhampton probably skirted the heads of the various creeks which entered the harbour, passing through country still covered with the original thick forest of oak and beech.

 Roman

 In Roman times a villa existed to the south of the road to Noviomagus Reginorum in the fields of what is now Warblington Castle Farm.
 Archaeological finds show that the building was a sizeable brick and stone edifice, with floors paved with red brick and coloured sandstone and a view of the harbour and wooded shores of Hayling Island.
 The fertile landscape suggests the area to have been under continuous cultivation for 1500–1800 years.